CBIIT/ChildhoodCancerDataInitiative-MCI_JSON2TSV/README.md

 - form (dict): JSON form loaded in
 - form_name (str): File name of form data is sourced from
 - assay_type (str): Molecular assay type of IGM JSONs (i.e. Archer Fusion, WXS or methylation)
+- results_types (list): Potential results sections that may appear in form to parse

 Raises:
 - ValueError: If assay_type is not acceptable value

 Returns:
-- pd.DataFrame: dataframe of parsed and formatted results section(s)
+- dict: dict of dataframes of parsed and formatted results section(s)

 ## Questions or Contributions